 Bright Angel: such a pleasant name.
 Doesn’t it sound so peaceful and inviting?
 It definitely more enticing than the name I would give it: “8-mile Staircase”.
 My guess is the trail got it’s name from some poor, delirious soul who wandered into the first rest stop from the bottom (Indian Garden) and uttered a few words about seeing a bright light and an angel.

 Bright Angel may be a misnomer for the trail overall, but Devil’s Corkscrew is spot on.
 It’s a nickname for the lowest section of Bright Angel, evidently coined by folks who have survived it.
 Devil’s corkscrew is especially difficult if you hit it when the temperature is over 100º F like it was for us.
 The 3.1 mile segment of twisting and turning rock and dirt seems to go nowhere.
 And as evidence that Satan himself inspired the route, just when you think it’s leading you toward the shade of a random tree in the distance, it shifts directions and you’re heading up a steeper, more barren section.

 If the entirety of Bright Angel trail were a meal, think of Devil’s Corkscrew section near the canyon floor as an appetizer.
 A basket of hot, spicy jumbo shrimp slathered in wasabi perhaps.
 So hot you need two drink refills before your entree arrives.
 And it makes you wonder if your restaurant selection was a smart choice.

-Honestly, there were moments on Devil’s Corkscrew when I thought this is where I might die.
+Honestly, there were moments on Devil’s Corkscrew when I thought I might die.
 I’m pretty sure the buzzard hovering overhead was counting on it.
 Thankfully, my wife was my trail angel and encouraged me with promises of rest and ice cubes if I could trudge on just a little further.
 Eventually, we made it to Indian Garden where we cooled off in the shade and resupplied with fresh water, then baby stepped our way up to the top of Bright Angel where it delivered us to the South Rim.

 Ugly: Agony of da feet